Data is also available on the NHS Digital website.

 ** The historic HES data volumes are slightly different from those recorded in the 2015/16 COP report due to adjustments made by the HSCIC.
 Case ascertainment is recorded as primary operations in NBSR/HES recorded data (%).

 ***The NBSR mortality data we report are in-hospital deaths and exclude patients who may be readmitted and die due to a complication of surgery within 30 days.
 The data are adjusted compared to previous reported, since entries on the registry have been changed/edited by contributing surgeons.

 **** Data suppressed as low numbers to prevent potential identification of individual patients.
-HES has noted 7 deaths between 2014 and 2017.
+HES noted less than 5 deaths between 2016 and 2018.